Very Bad Things: Plot

-Lois demands answers about what happened in Las Vegas when she finds a written confession by Adam.
+Lois demands answers about what happened in Las Vegas and finds a written confession by Adam.
 Kyle makes up a story about Adam sleeping with a prostitute.
-Robert, suspecting she does not believe them, kills Lois, later framing Michael by luring him to Lois' house, where he kills him.
-He concocts a story about a Michael/Lois/Adam love triangle to answer any interrogation by police.
-After these events and being named beneficiary of Adam and Lois' estate, Kyle breaks down and confesses the story to his fiancée Laura, who demands that her dream wedding proceed as planned.
+Michael becomes despondent and wracked with guilt, and implies that he will turn himself in to the police.
+Robert, suspecting Lois does not believe them, kills her and frames Michael by luring him to Lois' house, where Michael is in turn killed.
+Robert concocts a story about a Michael/Lois/Adam love triangle when police interrogate him.
+After these events and being named a beneficiary of Adam and Lois's estate, Kyle breaks down and confesses the real story to Laura, who demands that her dream wedding proceed as planned.

-On the wedding day, Robert confronts Kyle, demanding the money from Adam's life insurance policy.
-He refuses and a fight ensues which ends with Laura bludgeoning Robert.
+On the wedding day, Robert confronts Kyle and demands the money from Adam's life insurance policy.
+Kyle refuses and a fight ensues which ends with Laura bludgeoning Robert.
 During the ceremony, Kyle and Charles realize that Robert has the wedding rings.
-Charles goes to retrieve them, opening a door that knocks Robert down a stairwell where he dies.
-Laura demands Kyle bury his body in the desert and then ensure no loose ends remain by killing Charles.
-Ultimately, he cannot go through with it and as he drives home, he crashes into an oncoming car.
+When Charles goes to retrieve the rings, he opens a door that knocks Robert down a stairwell to his death.
+Laura demands Kyle bury Robert's body in the desert and instructs him to tie up loose ends by killing Charles.
+Kyle buries Robert's body and prepares to bludgeon Charles with a shovel, but ultimately cannot bring himself to kill his friend.
+The two men drive home together, but Kyle daydreams at the wheel and accidentally crashes into an oncoming car.

-After the collision, Kyle's legs are amputated below the knee and Charles is a quadriplegic confined to a motorized wheelchair, leaving Laura to care for both of them, in addition to raising Adam and Lois's sons.
-As Laura watches Kyle with the two boys, it hits her that her life and dreams are totally ruined and has a nervous breakdown as she runs out of the house and collapses screaming in the street.
+After the collision, Kyle's legs are amputated below the knee and Charles is a quadriplegic confined to a motorized wheelchair.
+Laura is appointed as the caretaker for both of them, in addition to raising Adam and Lois's sons.
+As Laura watches Kyle with the two boys, it hits her that her life and dreams are totally ruined, prompting her to have a nervous breakdown in which she runs out of the house and collapses screaming in the street.